-The objective of the EIS is to ensure that all potential environmental, social and economic impacts of the Project are identified and assessed and, where possible, how adverse impacts would be avoided or mitigated.
-Direct, indirect and cumulative impacts must be fully examined and addressed.
+The objective of the EIS is to ensure that all potential environmental5, social and economic impacts of the Project are identified and assessed and, where possible, how adverse impacts would be avoided.
+Direct, indirect and cumulative impacts must be fully examined and addressed to the extent reasonably practicable.
 The Project, including selection of the site, should be based on sound environmental protection and management criteria.